-- Temple University is part of a diverse community
+- Temple University is part of the diverse North Philadelphia community

-- DNP Program resides in the College of Public Health
+- The DNP program resides within Temple's College of Public Health

-- Faculty and organization mentors work with students to develop a final scholarly project (DNP Project)
+- Faculty and organization mentors work with students to develop a final scholarly Doctor of Nursing Practice project (DNP Project)

-- Certificate in Higher Education included in coursework
+- Certificate in Higher Education included in the program

 Due to University Policy, the Nursing department does NOT evaluate the number of credits transferred into our programs until AFTER admission to the University.
 If you need more information please use the following link as a resource, http://www.temple.edu/vpus/transfer/index.htm#EVALUATION.